Al0den/notion.nvim/README.md

         replace = true --Replace current window with preview window, only if enabled = true }
-    direction = "vsplit", --Direction windows will be opened in noEvent = "No events"
+    direction = "vsplit", --Direction windows will be opened in noEvent = "No events",
+    debug = false --Enable some error messages on failed API calls

 }
 ```

-Any options can be set/unset, and if not set will default to the above
+All options can be set manually, and will default to the above values

 ## Customisation